• Pay My Bill

 4. Sudden erectile dysfunction

-Other possible risk factors could include a dairy-rich diet, obesity, smoking, and exposure to harmful chemicals.
+Other possible risk factors include a diet high in dairy, obesity, smoking, and exposure to certain harmful chemicals.

-What Should You Do if You Have the Symptoms of Prostate Cancer?
+What Should You Do If You Notice Symptoms?

 Schedule An Appointment